kruize/hpo/design/API.md

 ```

 ## Get a Trial JSON object
-Get a Trial Configuration JSON filled with values for each tunable that was passed in for a given trial number.
+Get a Trial Configuration JSON filled with values for each tunable that is part of the Search Space for a given trial number.
 ```
 'GET /experiment_trials?experiment_name={name}&trial_number={trial-number}'